-After turning the ignition ON, you can choose from High, Low, or Off heat settings.
+After turning the ignition to RUN, you can choose from a High or Low heat setting.
 Amber indicator lights in each switch indicate the level of heat in use.
-Two indicator lights will illuminate for High, one for Low and none for Off.
+Two indicators will illuminate for High, one for Low and none for Off